QuiteAFancyEmerald/Holy-Unblocker/README.md

 This will be our nonexhaustive todo list for Holy Unblocker LTS v6.x.x and above.

+This will be our nonexhaustive todo list for Holy Unblocker LTS v6.x.x and above.
+Release for production will be v8.x.x and above.

 ## Code Cleanup

-- [ ] Remove all current obfuscation in the source code.
+- [x] Remove all current obfuscation in the source code.
 It needs to be dynamically obfuscated if anything, or not obfuscated at all.
 This option will be a config option on the server side before rendering with Fastify for a performance focus.
 Meta elements will have an additonal attribute indicating if they should be moved.
 This is to ensure a SEO source can be served by config or a source focused on pure censorship evasion.
 - [ ] Optimize the stylesheets and the HTML layout.
 Add more proper commenting and redivide the code so that it's less hard on the eyes.
 - [ ] Optimize the JS.
 This time it won't be in one line and will be somewhat thoroughly commented.
 - [x] Restructure navigation scripts to ensure updated proxy functionality is sanitized and effective